My World 2.0: Background and composition

 The album's lead single, "Baby", coined by Rolling Stone as a "consciously crafted throwback" draws from fifties music and doo-wop while incorporating a hip-hop influence.
 The lyrical contents refer to the departure of a first love in lines such as, "And I wanna play it cool/But I'm losin' you.../I'm in pieces/Baby fix me...."
 Monica Herrera of Billboard said that "Somebody to Love" and "Eenie Meenie" were "hardwired for Top 40".
 "Somebody to Love" contains influences of European music, notably dance and disco, and is a "straightforward plea for a soul mate".
 "Eenie Meenie" has been described as "sultry reggaton", and references childhood rhymes.
 Two of the album's tracks, "Runaway Love" and "U Smile" echo Motown, and critics claimed the tracks go beyond Bieber's demographic.
-The first has been compared to the work of Michael Jackson and the Jackson 5, influenced by funk and disco.
+The former has been compared to the work of Michael Jackson and the Jackson 5, influenced by funk and disco.
 The song has been described as "lush" and "sauntering", giving off a summer vibe.
 Jon Caramanica of The New York Times said "Runaway Love" was a "winning amalgam" of New Edition and Depeche Mode's "Policy of Truth."
 However, the song's "breezy groove" has been said to reminisce Janet Jackson's "Runaway" and Justin Timberlake's "Rock Your Body."
 The latter, "U Smile", compared to Hall & Oates, has a "bluesy" feel, and makes use of metaphors such as, "You are my ends and my means/With you there's no in between."

 Andy Kellman of Allmusic commented that the album's ballads could be considered adult contemporary "if the singer happened to be of age".
 The album's ballads, such as "Never Let You Go" and "Stuck in the Moment" mix "love-struck lyrics with big, lovable, choruses".
 The previous has been noted to have distinct similarities to Chris Brown's "Forever", while the latter makes references to doomed couples such as Romeo & Juliet, Bonnie & Clyde and Sonny & Cher.
 In "That Should Be Me", a "sobbing ballad", Bieber "plays the scorned ex", with lyrics like, "Did you forget all the plans that you made with me?".
 "Up"'s lyrics have Bieber realize love makes him invulnerable as he sings about how a relationship can only get better, with exaggerated lines such as, "We'll take it to the sky/Past the moon/Through the galaxies."
 A Wal-Mart bonus track, "Where Are You Now", an extension of sorts of My Worlds "Down To Earth", focuses on Bieber's feelings after his parents' splitting up.